Zero-Permutation Jet-Parton Assignment using a Self-Attention Network: Conclusions

-In this paper, we introduced the \saja\ network for jet-parton assignment in high-energy physics events. \saja\ uses self-attention blocks over the jet inputs to calculate probabilities for assignments using only jet position invariant linear transformations and without requiring jet permutations.
-We introduced a new objective function to train the \saja\ network on jet-parton assignment for fully-hadronic top pair events. \saja\ performed better and faster than the traditional kinematic likelihood methods, as implemented in \klf.
-In particular, the inference time for \saja\ was two orders of magnitude faster than the time for \klf, even when \klf\ is restricted to use only 6 jets, while \saja\ is unrestricted.
-The \saja\ network shows great potential for future use, as it could be easily adapted to other topologies of arbitrary complexity, such as fully-hadronic \(t\bar{t}H\), for which traditional machine learning techniques have been computationally infeasible.
-This also has potential to be used at the trigger level, where speed is of the utmost importance.
+\saja\ performed better than the traditional kinematic likelihood methods, as implemented in \klf.
+The \saja\ network shows great potential for future use, as it could be easily adapted to other topologies of arbitrary complexity, such as fully-hadronic \(t\bar{t}H\), for which traditional machine learning techniques have been computationally expensive.